-The success of the Europe 2020 strategy crucially depends on the ability of EU Member States to play their part in:
+The success of the Europe 2020 strategy crucially depends on the ability of EU Member States to play their part in implementing the necessary reforms at national level to boost growth – for example to increase research investment and employment levels.

 EU governments must produce two reports each year in April, explaining what they are doing to move closer to the Europe 2020 national targets.